dantewarhola/ShadowMsg/README.md

 ### Encrypted Messaging

 All messages are encrypted using **XSalsa20-Poly1305** (the same cipher used in Signal).
-Your room password is used locally to derive a 32-byte key via SHA-256 — it is never transmitted to the server.
+Your room password is used locally to derive a 32-byte key via SHA-256.
+It is never transmitted to the server.
 Only ciphertext travels over the network.

 > 📸 *[Screenshot: the login screen showing the CipherChat logo, the "Welcome to CipherChat" heading, the display name input field, and the matrix rain animation falling in the background behind the form]*